FhenixProtocol/cofhe-docs/docs/devdocs/architecture/internal-utilities/verifier.md

 ## Sending encrypted inputs

+As mentioned before, when providing ciphertexts as an input to a smart contract, users have to generate a ZKPoK and get a verification approval first.
+Although most of the work will be handled by cofhe.js and FHE.sol, we will describe this mechanism in high-level (also in the diagram below).

 ![ZK Proof of Knowledge Flow](../../../../static/img/zk-pok.svg)

-As mentioned before, when providing ciphertexts as an input to a smart contract, users have to generate a ZKPoK and get a verification approval first.
-Although most of the work will be handled by cofhe.js and FHE.sol, we will describe the high level flow of this mechanism (also in the diagram above).
+The process of sending input(s) to a Smart Contract:

-The users will encrypt an input(s) and generate a ZK proof of knowledge for it.
-Next, they will send the ciphertext(s) and proof(s) to the ZKVerifier, which will in turn verify the proof and sign a verification message.
+1. User encrypts an input(s) and generate a ZK proof of knowledge for it.

-The users can then send this ciphertext(s) and verification(s) as input(s) to a smart contract.
-The smart contract will first verify the ZKVerifier’s signature, and only if valid will allow the processing of the input(s).
+2. User sends the ciphertext(s) and proof(s) to the ZKVerifier.
+3. ZK-Verifier verifies the proof.
+If valid, sign a message that approves input(s).
+4. ZK-Verifier returns the signed approval to User.
+5. User sends `(ciphertext, signed_approve)` (one or more) as input(s) to a contract call.
+6. Contract verifies the signed message, approving the input(s).
+7. Cotnract peforms actual logic.

+As mentioned, most of this process is abstracted away.
+In fact, steps 1-6 are all handled behind the scenes, while step 7 (the actual logic) is, of course, up to the user to write.

 ## ZK-Verifier